muftring/iu-statistics/exercises/homework-02/questions.md

 |---------|-----------|-------|---------|----------|
 |WASTE	|4		|1000.0		|400.0		|200.0|

 - *( a ) Test whether the mean discharge equals 500 gallons per hour against the alternative that the limit is being exceeded.
-Find the P-value, and interpret.*<br>
+Find the P-value, and interpret.*

+answer

-- *( b ) Explain why the test may be highly approximate or even invalid if the population distribution of discharge is far from normal.*<br>
+- *( b ) Explain why the test may be highly approximate or even invalid if the population distribution of discharge is far from normal.*

+answer

-- *( c ) Explain how your one-sided analysis implicitly tests the broader null hypothesis that μ  500.*<br>
+- *( c ) Explain how your one-sided analysis implicitly tests the broader null hypothesis that μ  500.*

+answer

 ## 11. Significance Test for a Proportion.
 Same-sex marriage was legalized across Canada by the Civil Marriage Act enacted in 2005.
 Is this supported by a majority, or a minority, of the Canadian population?
 In an Ipsos Global poll conducted for Reuter News in May 2013 of 1000 Canadians that asked whether legalization should stand or be repealed, 63% supported legalization.
 Let π denote the population proportion of Canadian adults who support legalization.
-For testing H0: μ = 0.50 against Ha: μ  0.50
+For testing H0: μ = 0.50 against Ha: μ  0.50<P>
-- *( a ) Find the standard error, and interpret.*<br>
+- *( a ) Find the standard error, and interpret.*

+answer

-- *( b ) Find the test statistic, and interpret.*<br>
+- *( b ) Find the test statistic, and interpret.*

+answer

-- *( c ) Fine the P-value, and interpret in context.*<br>
+- *( c ) Fine the P-value, and interpret in context.*

+answer

 ## 12. Decisions and Types of Errors in Tests.
-Example 6.4 (page 148 in the 5th edition and page 151 in the 4th edition) tested a therapy for anorexia, using Ho: μ = 0 and Ha: μ  0 about the population mean weight change.
+Example 6.4 (page 148 in the 5th edition and page 151 in the 4th edition) tested a therapy for anorexia, using Ho: μ = 0 and Ha: μ  0 about the population mean weight change.<P>
-- *( a ) In the words of that example, what is (i) Type I error? (ii) Type II error?*<br>
+- *( a ) In the words of that example, what is (i) Type I error? (ii) Type II error?*

+answer

 - *( b ) The P-value was 0.018 (5th edition) or 0.017 (4th edition).
-If the decision for α = 0.05 were in error, what type of error is it?*<br>
+If the decision for α = 0.05 were in error, what type of error is it?*

+answer

 - *( c ) Suppose instead α = 0.01.
 What decision would you make?
-If it is in error, what type of error is it?*<br>
+If it is in error, what type of error is it?*

+answer

 ## 13. Limitations of Significance Tests.
 A report by the Collaborative on Academic Careers in Higher Education indicated that there is a notable gap between female and male academics in their confidence that tenure rules are clear, with men feeling more confident.
 The 4500 faculty members in the survey were asked to evaluate policies on a scale of 1 to 5 (very unclear to very clear).
 The mean response about the criteria for tenure was 3.51 for females and 3.55 for males, which was indicated to meet the test for statistical significance.

-*Use this study to explain the distinction between statistical significance and practical significance.*<br>
+*Use this study to explain the distinction between statistical significance and practical significance.*

+answer